togzhan-krbkv/java-programming-duke/README.md

 ## Why this repository

-I currently work as a data analyst / data engineer, primarily with PySpark, Python, C, C++ and SQL.
+I currently work as a data analyst / data engineer, primarily with PySpark, Python, C++ and SQL.
 I'm adding Java to my toolkit because much of the data engineering ecosystem is built on the JVM: Spark, Hadoop, and Kafka are written in Java/Scala, and understanding Java makes it easier to write efficient UDFs, debug JVM-level errors and stack traces, and work directly